England | Scotland | Wales | Northern Ireland | Ireland

 Our Nurses work closely with the Doctor and can refer to other health and social workers when required..

-Karen is our healthcare assistant is available to help with things such as blood pressure monitoring, healthy heart checks, lung health checks, B12 vaccinations and phlebotomy.
-She holds health care and phlebotomy clinics on Monday, Wednesday, Thursday and Friday mornings.
+Michelle is our healthcare assistant is available to help with things such as blood pressure monitoring, healthy heart checks, B12 vaccinations and phlebotomy.
+She holds health care clinics on Mondays, Thursdays and Fridays.

 Sue is our practice manager and has worked at the practice for over 20 years.
 Sue will be able to help you with any administrative problems or concerns you may have.
 She is responsible for dealing with any complaints you may have about the surgery.
 If you wish to make a complaint you can speak to any member of our team who will be happy to help you or if you wish you can speak to Sue who will be happy to discuss your concerns.
 She will also be very happy to receive any compliments, comments or suggestions you may make to improve our services.
 In her absence our Assistant Practice Manager, Nicola Sumpter, will be happy to help.